Djuli20/Musical-Instruments-Recognition/README.md

 # Musical-Instruments-recognition
-CNN model trained with TensorFlow that is able to recognize what musical instrument is playing The full documentation can be found in the file Musical Instrument Documentation.docx
+CNN model trained with TensorFlow that is able to recognize what musical instrument is playing The full documentation can be found in the file Musical Instrument Documentation.docx In the Dataset.rar can be found the dataset created by me used for training the TensorFlow model.